How Much Will Cooper Flagg’s Top Rookie Cards Be Worth?

 Cooper Flagg isn’t just another elite prospect—he’s being heralded as a potential franchise-altering NBA talent, posting incredible per game averages at Duke.
 At 6'9" with elite defensive instincts, a polished offensive game, and a motor that never stops, Flagg’s loftiest comparisons have invoked the names of legends such as Kevin Garnett and a young LeBron James.

-With this level of anticipation, Flagg’s rookie cards are already being projected as future grails.
-But how much could they actually be worth?
-Let’s break it down based on historical sales of similar players and market trends.
+With this level of anticipation, Flagg’s rookie cards in a Mavericks uniform are already being projected as future grails.
+And with Topps about to roll out rookie cards under their new licensing agreement, traditional collectors and investors alike are asking the same question: How much could these Cooper Flagg rookies actually be worth?
+Let’s break it down based on historical sales of similar modern players from the Panini Era and market trends.

-The Silver Prizm has become the benchmark rookie card for every modern NBA star.
+The Topps Chrome Refractor was the benchmark rookie card for every modern NBA star and now its making an official licensed return.
 While it’s not numbered, its liquidity and popularity make it a go-to for both investors and collectors.

 Comparables: